What Is Run Lab?

 Run Lab is aimed at the masses and not the elite.
 It includes firstly, running gait analysis.
 Secondly, running strengthening exercises.
 Thirdly, running plan prescriptions.

-For instance, 65-80% of recreational runners get injured each year.
+Typically, 65-80% of recreational runners get injured each year.
+Usually this involves 1 of the top 5 running injuries.
 Pain during running and pain after running are very common complaints for the beginner runner.
-Usually this comes down to simple faults in 1 or more of the 3 elements we look at during our 1 hour assessment.
+Usually this comes down to simple faults in 1 or more of the 3 elements we look at during our 1 hour Run Lab assessment.
 In conclusion, it is nothing too technical or complicated but just doing the simple things well can make a significant difference to your running.

 Run Lab’s 3 Key Components